How Voice Search Is Changing Local SEO for Small Businesses

 Activity signals trust, relevance, and credibility.
 These are three things Google looks for when deciding which businesses to highlight in voice search.

-4. Collect and respond to reviews consistently
+4. Collect and Respond to Reviews Consistently

 Online reviews do more than build trust with potential customers.
 They directly influence rankings.
 Businesses with frequent, recent reviews are far more likely to be recommended by voice assistants than those with outdated or sparse feedback.

 Voice Search Isn't the Future.
-It's Already Here
+It's Already Here.

 Voice search is already shaping how customers find local businesses.
 And your Google Business Profile plays a massive role in whether your business gets mentioned or skipped.